CJ-Cottam/Bank-Program/README.md

 Bank Features Included are:
 - Deposit Money
 - Withdraw Money
--Access information of the account
+- Access information of the account
--Bank Manager Assistance
+- Bank Manager Assistance
--Loans
+- Loans
--Interest
+- Interest
--Withdraw a define amount
+- Withdraw a define amount

 Manager Settings
--Account access based on the customer ID and selection.
+- Account access based on the customer ID and selection.
--Pin Reset
+- Pin Reset

 What was used